F4GOJ/HFBEACON/README.md

 The **HFBEACON** library instantiates a **Beacon** object, the user does not need to do this.

-To use the **HFBEACON** library, the AD9850SPI and SPI library must also be included.
+To use the **HFBEACON** library, the AD9850SPI and SPI libraries must also be included.

 ```c++